An essential travel gadget for business or tourism, this is the suitcase that does it all. Literally, all.

 We love the TP-Link M7350, which has a built-in LCD screen that shows you how much battery remains, how strong is the signal, how much data has been used, how many devices are connected and so on.
 It also has a microSD slot, which lets you share up to 32GB of storage across networked devices.

 The beauty of the TP-Link is that it's unlocked, so not only can you use it with any SIM from any UK mobile operator, but you can also take advantage of cheap PAYG SIMs abroad.
-It costs £69.16 from Amazon UK.
+If you're in the US, it may be slightly difficult to get your hands on the TP-Link, but you can find it on eBay for $106.90 plus $9 shipping.

 If you'd rather get a MiFi device for free and pay for it over a monthly contract as you would your phone bill, check out some of your other options in our MiFi buying guide.